dkj853/Tic-Tac-Toe-2.0/README.md

 ## Title: TicTacToe

 ## Description:
-    The purpose of this page is was to demonstrate the knowledge of the elements learned in PCC Lesson 2.
+    The purpose of this page is was to demonstrate the knowledge of the elements learned in Coding Camp Lesson 2.

 ## Technologies Used:
     HTML5